NYC Correction Officer Exam Practice Test 2024

 Written Comprehension: Understanding written sentences and paragraphs.
 Example: A Correction Officer may use this ability to interpret policies and regulations in a correctional facility and carry out procedures based on the written materials.

 Written Expression: using English words or sentences in writing so that others will understand.
 Example: A Correction Officer may use this ability to write reports using correct grammar, spelling, and punctuation.
 Memorization: remembering information, such as words, numbers, pictures, and procedures.
-Pieces of information can be remembered by themselves or with other pieces of information.
+Pieces of information can be remembered by themselves or with other pieces.
 Example: A Correction Officer may use this ability to memorize information such as numbers, pictures, or persons or items in a room or location.

 Mathematical Reasoning: understanding and organizing a problem and then selecting a mathematical method or formula to solve the problem.
 It encompasses reasoning through mathematical problems to determine appropriate operations that can be performed to solve problems.
 Example: A Correction Officer may use this ability to calculate average number of miles driven for each tour.
-Deductive Reasoning: applying general rules to specific problems and coming up with logical answers.
+Deductive Reasoning: applying general rules to specific problems and developing logical answers.
 It involves deciding if an answer makes sense.
-Example: A Correction Officer may use this ability to assign inmates tasks and jobs, and needs to determine which tasks can be assigned to which inmate using specific rules.
+Example: A Correction Officer may use this ability to assign tasks and jobs, and needs to determine which tasks can be assigned to which inmate using specific rules.

 Visualization: imagining how something would look when it is moved around or when its parts are moved or rearranged.
-It requires the forming of mental images of how patterns or objects would look after certain changes, such as unfolding or rotation.
+It requires forming mental images of how patterns or objects would look after certain changes, such as unfolding or rotation.
 One has to predict how an object, set of objects, or pattern will appear after the changes have been carried out.
 Example: A Correction Officer may use this ability to identify the location of an item or items after entering a room through a different entrance.

 NYC Correction Officer Jobs